kuzzleio/documentation-old/guide/source/includes/essentials/_persisted.md

 ### Document mapping

 As previously said, Kuzzle relies on Elasticsearch to persist documents.
-Elasticsearch uses a mapping internaly to match a document field to a field type.
+Elasticsearch uses a mapping internally to match a document field to a field type.
 This mapping is attached to a `collection` (a `type` in Elasticsearch terminology).
-If this mapping has not been defined, Elasticsearch will try to create this mapping automatically with the input documents.
+If no mapping is defined, Elasticsearch will infer it automatically from input documents.

-If you want to define this mapping yourself, Kuzzle provides a route to set it.
+ou may want to define mappings manually, especially to provide more details to Elasticsearch on how it should interpret the documents stored in your collections.
+To do so, Kuzzle expose a mapping creation API route.
 This is done by sending a `PUT` request to the API endpoint `http://localhost:7512/myindex/mycollection/_mapping` with the body set to your mapping:

 ```json